RohithKamasani112/kubernaties/modules/web-elevate/README.md

 ## Contributing

-This module is part of the SAMWI Learn platform.
+This module is part of the Samwi Learn platform.
 For contribution guidelines, please refer to the main project documentation.

 ## License

-Private - Part of SAMWI Learn Platform
+Private - Part of Samwi Learn Platform